tiefenauer/long-haul/_posts/2015-12-08-bdd-with-jbehave-advanced-tests.md

 Then the radio should be turned on
 {% endhighlight %}

-Now let&#8217;s assume if the radio is already turned on, it should be turned off by pressing the on/off switch again.
+Now let's assume if the radio is already turned on, it should be turned off by pressing the on/off switch again.
 We can write another test, which is similar to the above, but with an additional precondition:

 {% highlight bash %}
 Given a digital radio